English Football League: Divisions

 Promotion and relegation are determined by final league positions, but to sustain interest for more clubs over the length of the season, one promotion place from each division is decided according to a playoff among four clubs, which takes place at the end of the season.
 It is possible for a team finishing sixth in the Championship or League One, or seventh in League Two, to be promoted rather than the clubs finishing immediately above them in the standings.

 Since the 2004–05 season, penalties have existed for clubs entering financial administration during the season.
 If a club enters administration before 31 March of any given season, they will immediately be deducted twelve points; entering administration from 1 April onwards will see the points deduction either held over until the end of the season (if the club finishes outside the relegation places) or applied the following season (if the club was relegated anyway).
 Also, it is required that a club exiting administration agrees to a Creditor's Voluntary Agreement and pays in full any other footballing creditors.
 Failure to do either of these will result in a second, potentially unlimited (though in practice usually between fifteen and twenty) points deduction.

 The other main situation in which is a club may lose points is by fielding an improperly registered or otherwise ineligible player.
 If a club is found to have done this, then any points earned from any match that player participated in will be deducted; the opposing club(s) do not earn any points from this, however.

-Cup
+Cups

 The EFL organises two knock-out cup competitions: the EFL Cup (officially known as the Carabao Cup for sponsorship reasons) and the EFL Trophy (officially known as the Vertu Trophy also for sponsorship reasons).
 The EFL Cup was established in 1960 and is open to all EFL and Premier League clubs, with the winner eligible to participate in the UEFA Europa Conference League.
 The EFL Trophy, established in 1983, is for clubs belonging to EFL League One and EFL League Two.
 The organisation celebrated its 100th anniversary in 1988 with a Centenary Tournament at Wembley between 16 of its member clubs.